Welcome to the mobility conference, which is taking place for the second time, so it's almost a tradition!

 15.00-16.00

-Panel discussion on the possibility of a car-free life in Estonia
+Panel discussion: The possibility of a car-free life in Estonia

-Everyone is talking about climate friendliness and micro-mobility.
-Roads are being converted into public transport and cycle paths, but congestion is becoming unbearable.
-People in rural areas say that life without a car is impossible, and car ownership is growing in rural and urban areas.
+Everyone is talking about climate friendliness and micromobility.
+Roads are being converted into public transport and cycle paths, but traffic jams are becoming unbearable.
+Rural people say that life without a car is impossible, and car ownership is growing in rural and urban areas.
 Is climate-friendly transport possible?
-Can people in Estonia get everywhere all year round by bicycle or by scooter and public transport.
-What are the challenges and what should be user-friendly solutions?
+Can you cycle or walk and take public transport everywhere in Estonia all year round?
+What are the challenges and what should be the user-friendly solutions?

-Panelists: mobility and spatial planning expert Kristi Grišakov, mobility solutions expert and head of Bolt's ride-sharing service Oscar Rõõm, public transport expert and head of Go Group Jüri Etverk, investment expert and car enthusiast Peeter Koppel, Mobility Agency partner and cycling enthusiast Tõnis Savi.
+Panelists: Mobility and Spatial Planning Expert Kristi Grišakov, mobility solutions expert and head of Bolt ride-sharing service Oscar Joy, public transport expert and CEO of Go Group Jüri Etverk, investment expert and car enthusiast Peter Koppel, Mobility Agency partner and cycling enthusiast Tõnis Savi.

 16.00-16.20

-How does AI change the way we think and move?
-What kind of (travel) world will we be living in 5 years?
+How will AI change the way we think and move?
+What kind of (travel) world will we live in in 5 years?

 Indrek Seppo, AI expert